-The regular work week for full-time employees shall be thirty nine (39) hours per week at the scheduled hours needed for the efficient operation of the department in which the employee is working.
+The regular work week for full-time employees shall be thirty-seven and one half (37.5) hours per week at the scheduled hours needed for the efficient operation of the department in which the employee is working.

 Each month, work schedules are prepared for all libraries.
 These schedules will reflect each employee's scheduled hours for the month, anticipated vacation leave, travel plans, holidays and other items that might have an impact on the efficient operation of the libraries.